mfiers/Moa/sphinx/intro.rst

 ::

-    moa new blast -t "run a demo"
+    moa new blast -t "demo run"
     moa set db=/data/blast/db/nt
-    moa set input_dir=../sequences/
+    moa set input=../sequences/*.fasta
     moa set moa_postprocess='grep polymerase gff/*gff > pol.gff'
     moa run

-In the first line, a new BLAST job (titled "run a demo") is created in the current directory.
-What really happens is that Moa associates the `blast` template to the current directory.
-The `blast` template (obviously) knows how to execute a [BLAST]_ job, but needs at least two variables defined, as demonstrated in lines two and three.
-The fourth line demonstrates a specific Moa is executed and 'blasts' the input sequences (in ``../sequences``) against the database in ``/data/blast/db/nt``.
+In the first line, a new BLAST job (titled "demo run") is created in the current directory.
+What really happens is that Moa copies the `blast` template to the current directory.
+The `blast` template knows how to execute a [BLAST]_ job, but needs at least two variables defined, defined in the next two lines. `moa run` executes the analysis and 'blasts' the input sequences (in ``../sequences``) against the database in ``/data/blast/db/nt``.
 BLAST output files (XML) are generated and converted to GFF (GFF conversion is an extra, not part of the BLAST suite).
 The one to last statement is probably most remarkable; it is a single (shell) commmand that will be executed after BLAST is executed (there is a corresponding ``moa_preprocess``).
 This shell comamand filters all BLAST hits that have the word "polymerase" in their description into a separater GFF file.

 Moa employs `GNU make <http://www.gnu.org/software/make>`_ to describe its building blocks.
 GNU Make is originally developed for software